 - Plastic toothbrush for bamboo or wood

-I will leave it there and allow you to find out more about the subject which is of specific interest to you.
+I will leave it there and allow you to find out more about the subject that is of specific interest to you.

-Zero Waste Tips For – Away From Home Study
+19. Zero Waste Tips For – Away From Home Study

-When you are out and about it’s easy to get caught out and have your values tested, so be prepared.
+When you are out and about, it’s easy to get caught out and have your values tested, so be prepared.

-Make it small and light and you will soon wonder whatever you did without it.
-My son loves his and it’s even caught on amongst his friends who now do the same.
+Make it small and light, and you will soon wonder whatever you did without it.
+My son loves his, and it’s even caught on amongst his friends who now do the same.